-Rhizina root disease, caused by the fungus Rhizina undulata, is primarily a mortality agent of seedlings planted after fire has occurred on a site.
-On the coast, Rhizina was a problem in CWH plantations in the late 1960's and through the 1970's but that has faded with the elimination of broadcast burning for site preparation.
+Rhizina root disease, caused by the fungus Rhizina undulata, is primarily a mortality agent of seedlings planted after fire.
+On the coast, Rhizina affected CWH plantations in the late 1960s and through the 1970s but that has faded with the elimination of broadcast burning for site preparation.